pgs-dkanak/GoEuroDemo/Readme.md

 # Architecture

-Architecture chosem is MVVM with main view model for main view and list of individual view models for each displayed cell
+Architecture chosen is MVVM with main view model for main view and list of individual view models for each displayed cell

 Project is thoroughly Unit-Tested

 Project uses Dependency Injection for API managment object

 For global settings static class is used.
 This avoids singleton initialisation problems.
-Sigletons are not on board and not welcome in this project.
+Singletons are not on board and not welcome in this project.

 For separate interfaces communication is protocol-based